katrina-l-hill/reading-notes/class09.md

 - Form events are when a user interact with a form element.
 - Mutation events occur when the DOM structure has been changed by a script.
 - Events are triggered when a user interacts with the HTML on the webpage.
 - To trigger an event, you need to follow these three steps, called event handling: 1.
 Select the element node(s) the script will respond to, 2.
 Identify which of the node events will trigger the response, and 3.
-Identify the code you want to run when the event occurs.s
+Identify the code you want to run when the event occurs.